manoelstilpen/B-Tree/README.md

 # B* or B+ Tree

-This program provides a execution analysis of B* Tree.
+This program provides a search execution analysis of B* Tree.

-The analysis consists of two parts:
+The search analysis consists of two parts:
 <ul>
 <li>
-  The first one gets the number of comparisons, number of transfers from disk and execution time from the preprocessing           part, that's the period which the program is building the B* tree.
+  The first one gets the number of comparisons, number of transfers from disk and execution time from the preprocessing           part, that's the period which the program is building the tree.
 </li>

 <li>